 Now as anyone knows who has been involved with weight training over a long period of time there are ceilings you hit along the way.
 For instance you may get to the point where a 50 pound dumbell is too much for you to curl, where you have kind of maxed out on the adding weight approach.
 A typical approach by most people involved with strength training is to do 2 or 3 sets with a weight that they can handle for 8 to 12 repetitions per set.
 Once they get to 12 repetitions they may decide to start adding weights or optionally keep the weight the same and add another set.

 So what about that ceiling that we all seem to hit in terms of how much weight we can safely hoist?
-Well you can add more reps and sets, but eventually this to can come to a halt and really how much time to you want to spend on this method.
+Well you can add more reps and sets, but eventually this to can come to a halt and with this approach your workout gets longer and more exhausting.
 So here are a couple other ideas to keep pushing your muscles, making them work harder:

 - Do each repetition considerably slower – this puts extra strain on the muscles without having to add reps, sets, or weight